zendrix1/mistveil-digital-garden/src/site/notes/Homebrew and Alt Rules/Classes/Base Classes/Beast Dancer/Animal Aspects/Aspect of the Badger.md

 If you or your Bonded Companion already have a claw attack, treat the damage of it as if it was one size category higher.

-In addition, while you have this aspect, you and your Bonded Companion gain a burrow speed based on the Beast Dancer's level to move through dirt and loose earth however you cannot move through solid stone.
+In addition, while you have this aspect active, you and your Bonded Companion gain a burrow speed based on the Beast Dancer's level to move through dirt and loose earth however you cannot move through solid stone.

 | **Level** | **Speed** |
 |:----------:|:----------:|